reyesgo/cybersec-project-docs/Project 2/README.md

    - #### What configurations can be set on the host to mitigate port scans?

-      - Implement error redirection, such as to deny any feedback to attackers by displaying a HTTP response code.
+      - Implement error redirection, such as denying any feedback to attackers by displaying an HTTP response code.

       - Adjust password policy requirements for users that have access to hidden directories.